 Relationship stress can take a toll on the strongest of bonds.
-When stress enters any relationship, it has the potential to create distance, disagreements, and disconnection between you and your partner.
-But by supplying a steady supply of support for your partner when he or she is stressed, not only can you learn how to deal with stress in a relationship, you’ll also create a new level of intimacy that actually brings you both closer together.
+When stress enters any relationship, it has the potential to create distance, disagreements and disconnection between you and your partner.
+But by supplying a steady supply of support for your partner when he or she is stressed, not only can you learn how to deal with stress and relationships, you’ll also create a new level of intimacy that actually brings you both closer together.

 How does your partner act when they’re stressed?
 Hectic schedules and everyday work-life demands make it easy to become wrapped up in our own worlds.
 But when we lose sight of our partner’s stress, then we are not communicating and we are not connecting.
 This is why it is imperative to make the extra effort to recognize when you’re dealing with a stressed partner.

 Women, in particular, are more likely to report physical symptoms associated with stress than men, which means it may be more difficult to read a man dealing with high-stress levels.
-But by staying in tune with your partner, you will find opportunities to express your support and love, helping your partner endure the demanding times while strengthening your relationship.
-In this way, figuring out how to deal with stress in a relationship can benefit both of you in the long run.
+But by staying in tune with your partner, you will find opportunities to express your support and love, helping your partner endure demanding times while strengthening your relationship.
+In this way, figuring out how to deal with stress and relationships can benefit both of you in the long run.

 When your partner is undergoing stress, he or she may become aloof or agitated and may withdraw emotionally or even physically.
 This can leave you feeling lonely and vulnerable like you’re alone or unappreciated in your relationship.
 Your instinct in this situation may be to withdraw as well and to treat your partner the way they are treating you.
 This will not solve anything; you’re reacting instead of thinking and punishing your partner instead of supporting them.
-This only erodes trust and pushes both of you further apart from each other, particularly if it’s a behavior you engage in often.
+This only erodes trust and exacerbates your relationship stress, particularly if it’s a behavior you engage in often.

 Rather than giving in to the desire to “let them see how it feels” and adding to the negative tension within the relationship, take a step back and show some compassion – not just for your partner, but for yourself.
-By tending to your own needs during these times, you will be stronger, more secure and better equipped to be the anchor that your partner (and your relationship) needs.
+By tending to your own needs during times of relationship stress, you will be stronger, more secure and better equipped to be the anchor that your partner (and your relationship) needs.

 Open the lines of communication amid relationship stress

-Many people have the tendency to draw inward when they are feeling anxious or upset, including when they deal with feelings of isolation caused by being with a stressed partner.
+Many people have the tendency to draw inward when they are feeling anxious or upset, including when they deal with feelings of isolation caused by relationship stress.
 According to Sheryl Paul, M.A., “They may have learned early in life that their needs won’t be met, so they eventually learn to stop asking for what they need.
 This is where being in an intimate relationship can be profoundly powerful for healing old wounds.”